15 Best Photo Spots in Seoul: Hidden Gems & Iconic Views

 Bongeunsa was made one of the Korean Empire’s 14 major temples in 1902.
 A fire in 1939 and the Korean War destroyed most of the buildings.
 Fortunately, the temple has had many repairs and renovations and is now once again a large complex.

+At the heart of Bongeunsa stands a majestic 23-meter Maitreya Buddha statue which is also the main attraction of the temple.
 The traditional architecture of the temple, adorned with intricate details and vibrant colors, creates a perfect location to take some unique Seoul photos.

 Like for other holy places in the city, remember that this is not a playground so always be respectful of the location and the people around you.

-Other photo spots in Seoul:
+Other photo spots in Seoul you don’t want to miss

 - Greem Cafe also known as 2D cafe